Erich Erber: Erber Group

 Sanphar, a Brazilian company specializing in animal health, and EFB.
 EFB, together with the subsidiary Bio-ferm, focuses on innovative biotechnological pesticides and their research, international registration and marketing.

 The construction of a state-of-the-art yeast fermentation facility in Brazil has been the group's largest investment thus far; it became operational in 2010.
 This site makes direct shipments to regional markets possible.

 Erber Group sees itself as an organization of experts and is the global market leader in mycotoxin risk management, its original core business.

 The high-performance research and development within the group provides a basis for the development of customer-oriented and innovative solutions.
 This is made possible, in particular, by cooperating with renowned universities and research centers on various projects.

-Erber Group is now one of the global leaders in the field of food and feed safety.
+Erber Group is now in the field of food and feed safety.
 Headquartered in Getzersdorf, Lower Austria, it specializes in natural feed additives, feed and food analyses as well as plant protection.
 In the 2017 financial year, it generated sales revenues of over 325 million Euros.
 Erber Group consists of Biomin, Romer Labs, Sanphar and EFB.
 Including its sales partners, it is represented in over 120 countries.
 Erber Group's annual growth can be attributed to two important success factors: the group's international orientation and its internal research and development.

 Today, Erich Erber is the main stockholder and chairman of the Erber AG advisory board.
 The Erber family owns all of the companies' stocks; they are not traded on any stock market.